OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 **identifier*

 > Creates or assigns to multiple variables based on unpacking a tuple.
 If the *nameorbinding* is an identifier it creates a new variable, if *nameorbinding* is **identifier* it assigns to an existing variable with that name.  *expression* must be a tuple type, with the number of fields in the tuple equal to the number of names on the left-hand side.
 The compiler creates a new local variable for each name on the left-hand side, and infers the type of each new variable based on the type of the corresponding field of the right-hand side tuple.
->
-> [Potential improvement: This could become a more general pattern-matching assignment mechanism.
-Currently it pattern-matches only for a one-level tuple.]

 `if let` `Some(`*nameLeft*`)` `=` *nameRight* *codeblock* [`else` [*codeblock* | *if statement* | *if let statement*]]?